RedPitaya/Documentation/appsFeatures/examples/i2c.rst

 .. http://blog.redpitaya.com/examples-new/i2c/

-Description

 This example demonstrates communication with the EEPROM memory on red pitaya using the I2C protocol.
-The code below writes a message to a given address inside the EEPROM and then prints the entire EEPROM contents.
+The code below writes a message to a given address inside the EEPROM and then prints the entire content of EEPROM.

 Required hardware